 - Electronic components for building navigation systems using touch, visible light, infrared light, and ultrasonic sensors

 What It's About

 - Set up the SimpleIDE programming software

-- Get special C libraries just for your ActivityBot
+- Find the special C libraries and example code just for your ActivityBot

 - Write simple programs in C for the multi-core Propeller microcontroller